tongkiankiat/tp/docs/UserGuide.md

 **Notes:**
 * The question index is based on the most recently displayed question list (via `list` or `find`).
-* Attempting to delete an index that does not exist in the last shown list will result in an error.
+* Deletion is only allowed once after each `list` or `find` command.
+Attempting to delete again without refreshing the list will result in an error.
+* This safeguard prevents accidental multiple deletions using outdated indices.
 * This command is **single-step** and does not support multistep usage.

 ### Showing the answer to a specific question: `show`